 Recently, Ward Hadaway, one of the UK’s Top 100 law firms with offices in Newcastle, Leeds and Manchester, implemented Recite Me’s innovative software to improve its web accessibility.

 James Sykes, Head of Marketing at Ward Hadaway, said: “In my experience, the various regulations around accessibility are quite often unclear and at times regressive.
 As such they aren’t necessarily in the best interests of all users, including those with special needs.”

 When the firm came across Recite Me earlier this year, they found a simple and straightforward approach that would cater to clients with special needs, as well as satisfying compliance regulations.
 It also enhanced rather than restricted the contemporary nature of the site.
 With the simple click of a button, visitors to the site can now hear audio descriptions, alter the text size, change fonts and languages, and even enable a ruler or screen mask to help users read lines of text more easily.

-James added, “We’ve always made sure that the site is compatible [for those with special needs] via screen readers, variable font sizes and other browser-controlled tools.
+James added, “We’ve always made sure that the site is compatible [for those with special needs] via screen readers, variable accessible font sizes and other browser-controlled tools.
 When we came across Recite, we saw it would provide all of those tools in a very simple way, which was appealing to the firm to increase the obvious accessibility of the site across multiple platforms and devices.”

 James is confident that these steps will go a long way in addressing accessibility concerns, and will improve the overall web experience for all users.
 He adds, “With what we’ve already done, plus the Recite Me accessibility toolbar widget, we’re very confident that we now offer solutions for a whole range of users who may be browsing the site.”

 If you’re keen to make your own website more accessible, then be sure to test out our latest tool the WCAG 2.1 checker.
 Which scans your website based on the latest accessibility guidelines and provides relevant fixes to implement.